BC-US--Senate-Supreme Court,ADVISORY, US | Taiwan News

 SUPREME COURT-NEIL GORSUCH — Supreme Court nominee Neil Gorsuch is roundly described by colleagues and friends as a silver-haired combination of wicked smarts, down-to-earth modesty, disarming friendliness and thoughtful deliberation.
 His critics largely go along with that description of the self-described workaday judge in "honest black polyester" robes.
 Even so, they're not sure it's enough to earn him a spot on the court, thinking him too prone to rule on the side of conservative and business interests.
 By Nancy Benac and Mark Sherman.
 SENT: 1,600 words, photos.
 Abridged version also moved.

 AP EXPLAINS-SUPREME COURT NOMINATON — Thirteen months after the death of Justice Antonin Scalia, the Senate is finally holding confirmation hearings to fill the vacancy as it considers President Donald Trump's choice of Neil Gorsuch for the high court.
 Republicans refused to even grant a hearing to former President Barack Obama's choice, Merrick Garland, insisting the next president should decide.
 Now, the Senate will exercise its "advice and consent" role, a politically fraught decision with liberals pressuring Democrats to reject Gorsuch.
 A look at the process.
 By Mary Clare Jalonick.
-UPCOMING: 820 words by 11 a.m., photos.
+SENT: 820 words, photos.

 Moving Monday: